thepassle/astro-service-worker/README.md

       esbuild: {},

       /**
-       * When set to true, enables minifcation for esbuild, defaults to true */
+       * Enables minifcation for esbuild, defaults to true */
-      dev: false,
+      minify: false,

       /**
        * Override the default service worker registration and update script